 Literary Studies

-The one-year Master’s program in Literary Studies is designed for those with a passion for literature and a drive to engage critically and creatively with texts, cultures, and ideas.
+The one-year Master’s program in Literary Studies, offered by the Department of English Language and Literature, is designed for those with a passion for literature and a drive to engage critically and creatively with texts, cultures, and ideas.
 Offering a unique opportunity to explore individual research interests, this program allows students to tailor their academic journey according to their intellectual curiosities and professional aspirations.
 With a curriculum that combines theoretical depth, historical breadth, and interdisciplinary flexibility, students are empowered to chart their own academic paths, supported by expert faculty and enriched by a vibrant scholarly community.

-The program is structured around six core courses and a study guidance tutoring course to prepare for the Master’s thesis, all completed over two semesters.
+The program is structured around seven core courses to prepare for the Master’s thesis, all completed over two semesters.
 These core courses introduce the main research orientations within the field of literary studies: literary theory and criticism, and cultural history.
-Alongside the core courses, students will select an elective and participate in a tutorial each semester.
+Alongside the core courses, students will select one elective and participate in a tutorial each semester.
 These elements allow students to deepen their knowledge and refine methodological skills in areas that interest them.
 In the final semester, students will complete the MA thesis, conducting an in-depth investigation into a specific problem in literary studies and situating their proposed solution within current theoretical frameworks.

 By the end of the program, students will achieve the following learning outcomes: